MAC-AutoML/Awesome-Efficient-LLM/README.md

 # Contributing

-If you find any missing papers or errors, please feel free to open an issue or submit a pull request.
+We welcome contributions from the community!
+If you find any missing papers or errors, please feel free to:

+- Open an **Issue** to report errors or suggest papers
+- Submit a **Pull Request** to add new papers
+- **Star** this repository if you find it helpful